 When scooping sticky buns out of pan flip them upside down on to each plate and spoon some sugar/pecan mixture on each one.
 Sauce will thicken and become sticky after sitting for just a few minutes.

-In a Muffin Tin
+Baked in a Muffin Tin

 You could bake these individually in a muffin tin.
-You’d just divide the bottom ingredients into 12ths and lay one slice in each hole.
+Youโ€™d just divide the bottom ingredients into 12ths and lay one slice in each hole.
 Then when done use a spoon to scoop out each one and flip over on to a plate.
 To make things more fun and easier cleanup use silicone baking cups inside each divot.

-Crescent Roll Sticky Buns in Air Fryer
+in Air Fryer

-For Air fryer sticky buns or in the oven step by step directions, the toppings are on the bottom.
+For this method (linked at top of post) or in the oven step by step directions, the toppings are on the bottom.
 That is why we say they are upside down in a sense.
-So when they are done baking, just barely lightly browned on top so you don’t over-bake them in the oven, you will want to scoop each one out and flip upside down on a plate.
+So when they are done baking, just barely lightly browned on top so you donโ€™t over-bake them in the oven, you will want to scoop each one out and flip upside down on a plate.
 Serve warm out of the baking dish.
+I typically will make frozen sausage in air fryer with it.

 Then spoon some more topping on top of each one and if you wait a minute or two it thickens up like crazy creating this caramel like sauce that is AMAZING!!